douyipu/spicy-coap/README.md

 unit_resp: Message
 ```

-## 2. Change these files and write your code
+## 2. Change these files and write your code.

 ```shell
 ├── analyzer